-- (a) specific approval by the Council for the programme of capital expenditure - (b) expenditure on capital schemes is subject to the approval of the Director of Finance - a scheme and estimate, including project plan, progress targets and associated revenue expenditure is prepared for each capital project, for approval by the Cabinet - (d) proposals for improvements and alterations to buildings must be approved by the appropriate member of the Corporate Leadership Team - (e) the development and implementation of asset management plans - (f) accountability for each proposal is accepted by a named manager - (g) monitoring of progress in conjunction with expenditure and comparison with approved budget.
+- (a) specific approval by the Council for the programme of capital expenditure - (b) expenditure on capital schemes is subject to the approval of the Corporate Director Finance and Resources - a scheme and estimate, including project plan, progress targets and associated revenue expenditure is prepared for each capital project, for approval by the Cabinet - (d) proposals for improvements and alterations to buildings must be approved by the appropriate member of the Corporate Leadership Team - (e) the development and implementation of asset management plans - (f) accountability for each proposal is accepted by a named manager - (g) monitoring of progress in conjunction with expenditure and comparison with approved budget.

-2.53 To prepare capital estimates jointly with members of the Corporate Leadership Team and to report them to the Cabinet for approval.
-The Cabinet will make recommendations on the capital estimates and on any associated financing requirements to the Council.
+- 2.53 To prepare capital estimates jointly with members of the Corporate Leadership Team and to report them to the Cabinet for approval.
+The Cabinet will make recommendations on the capital estimates and on any associated financing requirements to the Council. - 2.54 To prepare and submit quarterly reports to the Asset Strategy Project Board on the projected scheme expenditure compared with the approved estimates.

-- 2.54 To prepare and submit quarterly reports to the Asset Strategy Project Board on the projected scheme expenditure compared with the approved estimates. - 2.55 To prepare and submit half yearly (Q1 and Q3) Finance and Capital Programme update reports to the Cabinet. - 2.56 To issue guidance concerning capital schemes and controls, for example, on project appraisal techniques.
-The definition of 'capital' will be determined by the Director of Finance, having regard to government regulations and accounting requirements. - 2.57 To obtain authorisation from the Cabinet for individual schemes where the estimated expenditure exceeds the capital programme provision by more than 10% of the original sum.
+- 2.55 To prepare and submit half yearly (Q1 and Q3) Finance and Capital Programme update reports to the Cabinet. - 2.56 To issue guidance concerning capital schemes and controls, for example, on project appraisal techniques.
+The definition of 'capital' will be determined by the Corporate Director Finance and Resources, having regard to government regulations and accounting requirements. - 2.57 To obtain authorisation from the Cabinet for individual schemes where the estimated expenditure exceeds the capital programme provision by more than 10% of the original sum.

-- 2.58 To comply with guidance concerning capital schemes and controls issued by the Director of Finance. - 2.59 To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Director of Finance. - 2.60 To prepare reports on expenditure on their projects for inclusion in the report of the Director of Finance to the Asset Strategy Project Board. - 2.61 To ensure that adequate records are maintained for all capital contracts. - 2.62 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the Director of Finance, where required. - 2.63 To prepare and submit reports, jointly with the Director of Finance, to the Cabinet, of any variation in contract costs greater than the approved limits.
-The Cabinet may meet cost increases of up to 10% by virement from savings elsewhere within their capital programme. - 2.64 To prepare and submit reports, jointly with the Director of Finance, to the Cabinet, on completion of all contracts where the final expenditure exceeds the approved contract sum by more than 10% of the original sum. - 2.65 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior approval of the Director of Finance and, if applicable, approval of the scheme through the capital programme.
+- 2.58 To comply with guidance concerning capital schemes and controls issued by the Corporate Director Finance and Resources. - 2.59 To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Corporate Director Finance and Resources. - 2.60 To prepare reports on expenditure on their projects for inclusion in the report of the Corporate Director Finance and Resources to the Asset Strategy Project Board. - 2.61 To ensure that adequate records are maintained for all capital contracts. - 2.62 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the Corporate Director Finance and Resources, where required. - 2.63 To prepare and submit reports, jointly with the Corporate Director Finance and Resources, to the Cabinet, of any variation in contract costs greater than the approved limits.
+The Cabinet may meet cost increases of up to 10% by virement from savings elsewhere within their capital programme. - 2.64 To prepare and submit reports, jointly with the Corporate Director Finance and Resources, to the Cabinet, on completion of all contracts where the final expenditure exceeds the approved contract sum by more than 10% of the original sum. - 2.65 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior approval of the Corporate Director Finance and Resources and, if applicable, approval of the scheme through the capital programme.